Do your suffer from one or more of the following?

 How Does The Neurogenx Nerve Treatment Work?

-At Transforming Feet we are now able to treat your neuropathy and alleviate your pain and numbness with a high success rate.
+At Renuva Xtremity in Memphis, we are now able to treat your neuropathy and alleviate any pain and numbness.

-Our neuropathy treatment plan can help improve sensation, help reduce or eliminate your need for oral medications and help prevent complications of neuropathy… while improving your quality of life!
+Our neuropathy treatment plan can help improve sensation, help reduce or eliminate your need for oral medications and help prevent complications of neuropathy, all while improving your quality of life!

 Supplementation to correct vitamin deficiencies and inefficiencies which provide essential nutrients that allow the nerves to heal.